SEI-R-2-22/u1_hw_tic_tac_toe/readme.md

   ];
 ```

-Let's think about what might be going on here.
-- How might the `gameState` array be related to the `winCombos` array?
-- How might the `gameState` array record moves with `currentPlayer`?

 ## Functions and Event Listeners
 Our game will need several things to happen when a player clicks on a space in the Game Board.
 We'll need to write functions to and attach some of them to event listeners to allow for our game to work properly.
-- A good place to start would be at the very bottom of our file in `app.js` with an event listener.

 - We'll need to target all of the cells and fire a callback function when one is clicked.
 - Example below:
 ```js